JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 ```bash
     kotlinc -target ios_arm64 -output bin/ios_arm64 main.kt
 ```
-to create a binary for fresh iPhone supporting arm64.
+to create a binary for an iPhone supporting arm64.

 ## Building a Console Utility

 We saw above that the set of supported target platforms depends on the host operating system.
-It is required to run the compiler on Windows, macOS, and Linux to create a console application for those OSes.
-On each of the operating system we call the compiler:
+Running the compiler on Windows, macOS, and Linux is required to create a console application for those operating systems.
+On each of the operating systems we call the compiler:

 ```bash
 kotlinc main.kt -output bin/theTool